cooperjamie/hello-world/README.md

 # hello-world
-My name is jamie and i am 20.
+My name is Jamie and i am 20.

+test